 In this step, I simply drag and drop the lines on the Gantt chart to match the calendar dates at the top of the chart.
 Notice that on the template we chose, there are separate weeks and days.
 You want the lines next to the project description to align with the time of the month that the task should be completed.

-Therefore, you might also need to adjust the size of the line depending on how long a task will take to complete.
-You can always grab the edge of a rectangle to resize it to match the amount of time a task takes, sizing it to the number of days at the top of the chart.
+You might also need to adjust the size of the line depending on how long a task will take to complete.
+Grab the edge of a rectangle to resize it to match the amount of time a task takes, sizing it to the number of days at the top of the chart.

 4. Assign Tasks